Why Devil’s Lake?

 Aug 4-6, 2019 (we couldn’t get any reservations for the weekend, plan early folks!)

 3 hours from North Naperville.

-We stayed at Upper Ice Age Campground (no electricity site)
+We stayed at joint family campsites (413 & 414) Upper Ice Age Campground (no electricity).

-Tip: Go for a joint family site if you have a large group, you would get 2 connected sites which makes it all the more enjoyable and convenient.
+Tip: Devil’s Lake has very limited joint family sites – which essentially means you would get 2 connected sites close together which makes it all the more enjoyable if you have a large group.